 JLC and fellow spy novelist Len Deighton had a casual friendship during the 1960s.
 They went their separate ways in the 1970s but renewed their friendship in the early 1980s.

 JLC had a love-hate friendship with fllmmaker Stanley Kubrick.
 Kubrick turned down the chance to direct "The Little Drummer Girl."
 He also turned down the chance to direct "The Night Manager", but he very much wanted to direct JLC's autobiographical novel "A Perfect Spy".
 Unfortunately by this time JLC had sold the film rights to the BBC.
 Kubrick then offered to direct the BBC production.
 JLC excitedly went to the head of BBC programming with the proposal.
 The BBC head was aghast, rejected it outright saying that Kubrick would take seven years to complete it.
 In the early 1980's Kubrick asked JLC to write the script for what would become Kubrick's final film "Eyes Wide Shut".
 They two men met and hashed out story ideas.
 However the plan fell apart: JLC wanted to set it in a small English village, whereas Kubrick was adamant that it be set in New York City.
 Ultimately, JLC and others felt that Kubrick was a terrible person to do business with.
 Kubrick was obsessed with guns and sent JLC copious faxes about the kind of weapons the villain Roper should use in JLC's novel "The Night Manager".
-JLC forwarded one of these faxes to film producer John Calley with the scribbled addition "Isn't he an a@@hole?"
+JLC forwarded one of these faxes to film producer John Calley with the scribbled addition "Isn't he an [email protected]@hole?"
 Calley had long ago introduced the two men; they hit it off so well at first that Kubrick gave JLC a private screening of his recently completed movie "The Shining".

 JLC was the initial impetus that saw Kubrick make "Full Metal Jacket".
 JLC had praised Michael Herr's book "Dispatches" and either introduced the two men at a dinner party or told Kubrick about the book - I can't remember which, I don't have the bio in front of me.
 [UPDATE: Both.]